ragnarpeterson/pollett/README.md

 Pollett is a simple authentication library for your API-only Rails app.
 It treats sessions as a [first class domain concern] (https://github.com/blog/1661-modeling-your-app-s-user-session) and takes its inspiration from [Clearance](https://github.com/thoughtbot/clearance).

+Pollett currently requires Postgres and the use of UUID primary keys.
+This means you will need to have the `uuid-ossp` extension enabled before using Pollett.

 ## Install

 To get started, add Pollett to your `Gemfile`, `bundle install`, and run the